List of Emmerdale characters introduced in 2006: Owen Hartbourne

 Owen Hartbourne is the grandson of Pearl Ladderbanks (Meg Johnson).
 He appeared in 2006 and 2007.

 Owen - who lives in Hong Kong - arrives in the village looking for his father, Frank Bernard (Rob Parry).
 Pearl lies and tells him he is dead.
 However, when Owen wants to visit his grave, Pearl has to tell him that is father is alive but has been in prison for rape.
 Owen returns in May 2007 to help Pearl deal with the death of Len Reynolds (Peter Martin).
+Pearl joins him in 2020.
+Four years latter, Owen sends Paddy Dingle (Dominic Brunt) and Rhona Goskirk (Zoe Henry) a letter telling them that Pearl has died.

 Alasdair Sinclair

 Alasdair Charles Sinclair is Grayson Sinclair's (Christopher Villiers) brother.
-He appeared in 2006 and 2008.

-Alasdair first appears in early 2006 as the fiancé of Sadie King (Patsy Kensit).
+He first appears in early 2006 as the fiancé of Sadie King (Patsy Kensit).
 His mother, Rosemary (Linda Thorson), tries to persuade him not to marry her but to no avail.
 On the wedding day, Sadie's ex-brother-in-law, Matthew King (Matt Healy) gatecrashes the wedding.
 The wedding goes ahead, but Sadie soon leaves Alasdair for Matthew.

 Alasdair returns to the village several times, including for his mother's engagement to Tom King (Kenneth Farrington) but returns to Dubai for work.
 On New Year's Day 2008, he returns for Rosemary's funeral.
 This is Alasdair's last appearance.